Group-A2-8/Assignment-3-5/MachineLearning.md

 Transportation - Self-driving cars from Google
 Analysing data to identify patterns and trends is key to the transportation industry, which relies on making routes more efficient and predicting potential problems to increase profitability.
 The data analysis and modelling aspects of machine learning are important tools to delivery companies, public transportation and other transportation organizations.

-Advertising - Online recommendations from Netflix and Amazon 75% of Netflix users select films recommended to them by the company’s machine learning algorithms <sup>4</sup>.

 The goal of machine learning is to perfect the predictive function by refining it on as much data as possible.
 That explains why large databases such as Facebook's, in which the algorithm continuously compares facial properties of individuals and cross-checks it on a vast amount of other data sets, cannot only correctly recognise your face but also suggest your lookalike or doppelganger celebrity.
 Freiesleben, J. (2018).
 REVOLUTIONARY IMPACT?
 Quality Progress, 51(10), 30-36.